 A career as an army vehicle mechanic equips soldiers with valuable skills transferrable to civilian life.
 Many mechanics find work virtually anywhere after service because there is always demand for professionals who know their way around machines.

 According to the US Bureau of Labor Statistics (BLS), automotive mechanics with additional certifications or specializations, such as diesel engine repair or advanced diagnostics techniques, have a median salary of $46k per year.
-With other certifications or specializations like diesel engine repair or advanced diagnostics techniques?
-Well… those figures could skyrocket even higher.
+With other certifications or specializations, those figures could skyrocket even higher.

 Serving As A Vehicle Mechanic: More Than Just A Job